This is a Guest post from Steli Efti, CEO of Close.io

 - Create your documentation from scratch, or

-- Use one of the many templates online (and at the bottom of this article)
+- Jumpstart yours with templates (like some examples at the bottom of this article)

 Either way, here are two principles to keep in mind as you create your scripts.